Coreen Mary Spellman: Personal life

 Spellman was born March 17, 1905, in Forney, Texas to Carrie (Huffines) and Michael Spellman, an Irish banker and farmer.
 The second of six children, her parents were not artistic but supported Coreen's artistic development as best they could throughout her childhood and teenage years.

 In the 1970s, she kept detailed sketchbooks and journals while traveling to Great Britain with Mary Loving, and again while traveling the Middle East with her sister, Mabel Maxey, and Thetis Lemmon.
 These journals and more of her personal papers are now held by Texas Woman's University.

-After a lengthy art career that included hundreds of works, 13 solo exhibitions, dozens of gallery showings and countless lectures, Coreen Mary Spellman died on October 15, 1978 in Denton, Texas at 73 years old.
+After a lengthy art career that included hundreds of works, 13 solo exhibitions, dozens of gallery showings and countless lectures, Coreen Mary Spellman died on October 15, 1978, in Denton, Texas at 73 years old.
 She is buried at Hillcrest Cemetery in Forney, Texas.

 Education

 Spellman expressed an early interest in art, receiving weekly art lessons from Vivian L. Aunspaugh as a child.
-She earned a Bachelor of Science degree in costume design from Texas State College for Women (now Texas Women's University) in 1925 before getting her first Master's degree in art at Columbia University Teacher's College in 1926.
-She joined several art classes at Harvard University in 1927, then moved to New York City to attend the Art Students League from 1928-1929.
+She earned a Bachelor of Science degree in costume design from Texas State College for Women (now Texas Women's University) in 1925 before getting her first master's degree in art at Columbia University Teacher's College in 1926.
+She joined several art classes at Harvard University in 1927, then moved to New York City to attend the Art Students League from 1928 to 1929.
 She would continue her art studies throughout her life, regularly attending classes at the University of Colorado and eventually earning a Master of Fine Arts from the University of Iowa in 1942.